14 best product tour software for SaaS teams (2026)

 (Source)

-Whatfix is trusted by companies like Cisco and Western Union, which speaks a lot to their credibility.
+Whatfix has enterprise-grade credibility, with customers like Cisco and Western Union.
 The product itself is easy to install via Google Chrome extension and a snippet of JavaScript.
 Easy installation gives way to an accessible user interface.
-It’s simple to construct interactive product tours with videos, modals, hotspots, and more.
+It's simple to construct interactive product tours with videos, modals, hotspots, and more.

 Whatfix's primary strength is as an employee onboarding tool.
 This means it's a great solution for any company needing to address both their workers and their customers.
 However, Whatfix's focus on employee onboarding means their customer-centric software feels limited in comparison.
 In-app styles and design leave something to be desired.
 Additionally, any user who wants to dive into their analytics will need to set up a Google Analytics integration as Whatfix does not have a platform built-in.